razor-87/bprimes/README.md

-## Prime numbers in 80-byte blocks
+## The first million prime numbers in 64-byte blocks